 We have had to increase the amount of time needed to get the site clean and ready for the arrival of the next group of guests and also to manage the staffing schedule appropriately.

-The Hall will be open and your room will be ready by 4pm on arrival day.
-Please aim to arrive at Reception between 4pm and 5pm, ready for the first meal together at 6pm.
+The Hall will be open to you and your room will be ready by 4pm on the Saturday you arrive (4pm Friday for Men’s Weekend).
+Please aim to arrive at our main Reception between 4pm and 5.30pm, ready for the first meal together at 6pm.
 Please do not arrive before 4pm.

 If you are travelling by train, we are able to meet the trains which arrive at Carnforth station between 3.30pm and 5.30pm on the day of arrival.
-If you need to arrive outside those times, either book a taxi to bring you to Capernwray or contact us beforehand to see if we can help you.
+If you need to arrive outside those times, either book a taxi to bring you to Capernwray or contact us at least seven days before your holiday starts to see if we can help you.
+Please do email firstname.lastname@example.org at least a week before your arrival if you need us to meet you at the station.

 Meals, meal times and special diets